tgrk/erlpocket/README.md

 ## Changes with version 2.x.x
 New version breaks backward compatiblity due to replacing old jiffy style proplists with maps.
 This should be more convenient to use with latest versions of Erlang.
-Another change is to favor binary input over string input eg. for url when calling add API.
+Another big change is that API favors binary input over string input eg. for url when calling add API.

 ## Quick start